netuno-org/doc/docs/academy/cluar/components/listing.md

 sidebar_label: Listing
 ---

+How to present a series of related items — products, services, news, and so on.

 ## Introduction

 **Listing** is used to present a series of related items — products, services, references, news, and so on.
 Each Listing has its own title/introductory content, and groups several **Items**, managed separately in the backoffice (`Listing > Item`).